TM Forum Standards – eTOM, SID, Open APIs, ODA

 | TMF641 | Service Ordering | Order services (OSS-BSS integration) |

-| TMF640 | Service Activation & Configuration | Service activation and orchestration workflows |
+| TMF640 | Service Activation and Configuration | Service activation and configuration operations |

 | TMF622 | Product Ordering | Order management (BSS) |